pcav/faunalia-website/animove.rst

 It implements kernel analyses and restricted MCP in Pure Python_, without the need to install R and its libraries.

-The plugin is available through the ​`QGIS official repository <http://plugins.qgis.org/plugins/sextante_animove/>`_.
+The plugin is available through the `QGIS official repository <http://plugins.qgis.org/plugins/sextante_animove/>`__.

 **Please note**: the plugin works on QGIS_ 1.8, not on 2.0.
 If you are interested in upgrading it, please contact us.